Worthwelle/WhereYouLeftOff/README.md

 ### Milestones

 #### Alpha

+It should be assumed that upgrading from one alpha version to a new alpha version will break the database.

 **0.1** - A functioning API implementing the features that will be the foundation of the software.

 **0.2** - A simple HTML5 web interface to use the existing foundation features.

 **0.3** - An enhanced HTML5 web interface utilizing AngularJS to add fluidity to existing features.

+**0.4** - Introduce administrator and moderator roles in API and web.
+(Mostly behind the scenes.)

+#### Beta

+Current beta code will be hosted live for testing, but will not be available on the [official website](http://whereyouleftoff.com/).

+**0.5+**

 ## Documentation